Back to news

 We ran our own test with 500k vectors.
 To be upfront: these are our in-house numbers, not a published, peer-reviewed benchmark, so treat them as a directional read rather than gospel.

 That is slower than a dedicated vector store.
-Pinecone has quoted a 45ms p99 on its dedicated read nodes, with much lower figures in other configurations, so the gap depends heavily on how each system is set up (Blocks & Files reporting).
+Pinecone has quoted a 45ms p99 on its dedicated read nodes, with much lower figures in other configurations, so the gap depends heavily on how each system is set up (Blocks & Files reporting (opens in a new tab)).
 For most AI apps, 45ms is well within the range users won't notice.
 The payoff is keeping your relational data and your vectors in the same query, which spares you a second database to run and sync.

 AI App Architecture